Latest Dynatrace

 Set Actor to a service user or regular user.

-By default, after editing the anomaly detector's configuration, the actor changes to the user who updated it.
-You will get a warning message confirming whether you want to overwrite the existing configuration or make a copy of the anomaly detector with your changes.
+By default, after editing the custom alert's configuration, the actor changes to the user who updated it.
+You will get a warning message confirming whether you want to overwrite the existing configuration or make a copy of the custom alert with your changes.

-If the anomaly detector was created with a service user and you have permission to use the service user, you can update the configuration without overwriting the service user actor; otherwise, you'll get a warning about restricted service user access.
+If the custom alert was created with a service user and you have permission to use the service user, you can update the configuration without overwriting the service user actor; otherwise, you'll get a warning about restricted service user access.

 Expand Define alert condition.

-Define the analyzer in Select use case set its parameters in Set a condition.
+In Set a condition, set the analyzer parameters.
 For details, see Analyzer type and parameters.

 Expand Add details.

-In General information, set a Title and Description for your anomaly detector.
+In General information, set a Title and Description for your custom alert.
+You can use Markdown in your custom alert description.

 In Create event template, configure the event triggered by the configuration.
 For details, see Event template.

-Select Create to create a simple anomaly detector or select Save to update your configuration.
+Select Create to create a simple custom alert or select Save to update your configuration.

 Check the Status of the new configuration shortly after creation to ensure there are no errors in the execution.